tableau/tabcmd/contributing.md

     - run pyinstaller to create executables
     - save the executable as an artifact on that job.

 1. Find the artifacts created by this job and manually copy them to the new release.
-(Beware! of what the file type is, github does somethign weird with zipping it if you download with curl etc. TODO: automate workflow with a github action)
+(Beware! of what the file type is, github does something weird with zipping it if you download with curl etc. TODO: automate workflow with a github action)

 1. To trigger publishing to pypi run the manual workflow on main with 'pypi'.
 (TODO: automate trigger)